-In instances where the Standard Scenario Amount in this subsection (2) is greater than that from subsection (1), the Standard Scenario Reserve established for each contract is equal to the amount determined under subsection (2).

-- 3) No modification is allowed for the calculation required by this section as of the statement date unless the Domiciliary Commissioner approves such modification as necessary to produce a reasonable result - C) Illustrative Application of the Standard Scenario to a Projection or Model Office.
+- B) The Standard Scenario Amount. - The Standard Scenario Amount is defined in section IV)C) of this Guideline as the aggregate of the reserves determined by applying the Standard Scenario Method to each of the contracts falling under the scope of the Guideline.
+Except as provided in subsection A3.3)B)1), the Standard Scenario Amount equals the sum over all contracts of the Standard Scenario Reserve determined for each contract as of the statement date as described in A3.1)B)2). - 2) The Standard Scenario Method requires the Standard Scenario Amount to not be less than the sum over all contracts of the Standard Scenario Reserve determined for the contract as of the statement date as described in section A3.3), where the Discount Rate is equal to DR, which is defined as the valuation interest rate specified by the Standard Valuation Law for annuities valued on an issue year basis, using Plan Type A and a Guarantee Duration greater than 10 years but not more than 20 years, reduced by 50 bps.
+The presence of guarantees of interest on future premiums and/or cash settlement options is to be determined using the terms of the contracts. - C) Illustrative Application of the Standard Scenario to a Projection or Model Office.
 If the Conditional Tail Expectation Amount is determined based on a projection of an inforce prior to the statement date and/or by the use of a model office, which is a grouping of contracts into representative cells, then additional determinations of A3.1)B)2)(b) shall be performed on the prior inforce and/or model office.
 The calculations are for illustrative purposes to assist in validating the reasonableness of the projection and/or the model office.

 The following table identifies the illustrative additional determinations required by this section using the Discount Rate, DR, as defined in A3.1)B)2)(b).
 The additional determinations required are based on how the Conditional Tail Expectation projection or Alternative Methodology is applied.
-For completeness, the table also includes the determinations required by sections A3.1)B)1) and A3.1)B)2)(b).
+For completeness, the table also includes the determinations required by section A3.1)B)2)(b).

-- 1) Runs A and B in the table are required for all companies by sections A3.1)B)1) and A3.1)B)2)(b) respectively.
-No additional determinations are required if a company's stochastic or alternative methodology result is calculated on individual contracts as of the statement date. - 2) A company that uses a model office as of the statement date to determine its stochastic or alternative methodology result must provide an additional determination for the model office based on the Discount Rate DR, run C. - 3) A company that uses a contract by contract listing of a prior inforce to determine its stochastic or alternative methodology with result PS and then projects requirements to the statement date with result S must provide an additional determination for the prior inforce based on the Discount Rate DR, run D. - 4) A company that uses a model office of a prior inforce to determine its stochastic or alternative methodology requirements with result PM and then projects requirements to the statement date with result S must provide an additional determination for the prior model office based on the Discount Rate DR, run E.
+- Run A in the table is required for all companies by section A3.1)B)2)(b).
+No additional determinations are required if a company's stochastic or alternative methodology result is calculated on individual contracts as of the statement date. - 2) A company that uses a model office as of the statement date to determine its stochastic or alternative methodology result must provide an additional determination for the model office based on the Discount Rate DR, run B. - 3) A company that uses a contract by contract listing of a prior inforce to determine its stochastic or alternative methodology with result PS and then projects requirements to the statement date with result S must provide an additional determination for the prior inforce based on the Discount Rate DR, run C. - 4) A company that uses a model office of a prior inforce to determine its stochastic or alternative methodology requirements with result PM and then projects requirements to the statement date with result S must provide an additional determination for the prior model office based on the Discount Rate DR, run D.